 - Does your dog belong to a breed that necessitates continuous grooming?

 - Does your dog get incredibly anxious?

-Generally, sedatives should be used as a last resort when all other options have been exhausted and in those particular cases, where the dog is affected by severe anxiety that doesn't respond to behavior modification or when there are risks for defensive biting.
+Generally, sedatives should be used as a last resort when all other options have been exhausted.
+They should be used in cases where the dog is affected by severe anxiety that doesn't respond to behavior modification or when there are risks for defensive biting.

 Types of Sedatives for Dog Grooming

 The common dosage of Benadryl in dogs is 0.5 to 2 mg per pound.
-Several dogs appear to be much calmer with this drug and owners report improvement.
-However, as much as this drug seems to cause lethargy, its effects are not that potent as to making the anxiety completely go away in several fractious dogs.
-"To learn more about Benadryl for dogs click here."
+Several dogs appear to be much calmer with this drug, and owners report improvement.
+However, as much as this drug seems to cause lethargy, its effects are not as potent as to make the anxiety completely go away in several fractious dogs.

 For severe cases, the dog may need to be put under general anesthesia for the grooming.
 Of course, this is done at the vet's office.
 This is often done in cases of overly fractious dogs or when there may be pain or the need for the dog to remain immobile for extended periods of time.
 A fractious dog or cat full of painful mats may do better being placed under than being forced to remain immobile and feel pain for quite some time.